In business-to-business (B2B) dealings and partnerships, it is important for two companies to take the time to understand and gauge each other.

 This discovery call question helps you gauge the current status of the prospect.
 You can further dissect the answer to establish connecting questions that can help gain momentum.

 When you raise this question, you will know if there are roles that need to be supported with a service or a product.
-This discovery question opens up a gateway toward a more expounded conversation.
+This discovery question opens up a gateway toward a more expounded conversation and potential sales opportunity.

-Business prospects are most likely inclined to walk B2B reps through the strategies that they have in mind.
+Most prospects are inclined to walk B2B reps through the strategies that they have in mind.
 Be ready to share some ideas so you can find common ground to cover.

 With this question, you will have the chance to know your prospect’s capacity to recognize and solve certain issues within the organization.